hamidb80/myschema/readme.md

 based on `Ease 8.0 rev4` and `SUE MMI 4.4.0`

-note that some `.sue` files have some problems like invalid white-space
+note that some `.sue` files have some problems like invalid white-space or 5 argument for make_wire/make_line

 TODO: list broken files with fixes